 Blueberries are absolutely one of my favorite foods to eat.
-I try to eat them every day and just love them in my morning Blueberry Superfood shake!
+I try to eat them every day and just love them in my morning Berry Protein Smoothie!

-Native to North America, blueberries are rich in proanthocyanin, the natural antioxidant that has been proven to fight cancer, lose weight and give you glowing young skin.
+Native to North America, blueberries are rich in proanthocyanidin, the natural antioxidant that’s proven to fight cancer, lose weight and give you glowing young skin.

 Blueberry Nutrition Facts

-Blueberries are one of the most nutrient dense foods in the world and contains large levels and a broad range of antioxidants.
-The ORAC score of blueberries is an incredible 9,621 which makes it one of the highest antioxidant foods in the world.
-Consuming just one cup of blueberries will provide you with the following nutrients:
+Blueberries are one of the most nutrient-dense foods in the world and contain large levels and a broad range of antioxidants.
+The ORAC score of blueberries is an incredible 9,621, which makes it one of the highest antioxidant foods in the world.
+Consuming just one cup of blueberries provides the following nutrients:

 - Gallic acid

 - Vitamin C (25 percent DV)

 Of all the nutritional components of the blueberry, gallic acid stands out for a couple reasons.
 One, most people have never heard of it, and it is definitely worthy of mention.